Mathématique: Chapter 1

 Thank god.

-“So,” she continued, “you’re going to stay here and drink Gatorade until you feel better.
-You should also eat something.
-If you haven’t recovered fully in four hours, someone’s going to need to drive you in and we’ll hook you up to an IV.
+“So,” she continued, “you’ll stay here and drink Gatorade until you feel better.
+You should also eat.
+If you haven’t recovered in four hours, someone’ll need to drive you in and we’ll hook you up to an IV.
 Got it?”

 Rush nodded.